sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * [Omee J](http://www.yelp.com/biz/omee-j-santa-clara-2) for sushi.
 * [Orenchi](http://www.yelp.com/biz/orenchi-ramen-santa-clara) for ramen
   (long wait).
+* [Sandwich Spot](http://thesandwichspot.com/) for amazing sandwiches.
+Get the tri-tip.
+* [W XYZ Bar @ Aloft Hotel](http://www.aloftcupertino.com/cupertino-bar) for an awesome happy hour that hardly IDs anyone

+#### Mountain View

+Pretty much anything on Castro Street.

+#### Palo Alto

+Everything here is pretty much centered around University Ave.

+##### Restaurants/Bars
+* [Nola](http://www.nolas.com/index.html) for creole/cajun food.
+* [Pizza My Heart](http://pizzamyheart.com/) for a late-night slice.
+* [The Patio](http://www.thepatiopa.com/) for a bar with a great patio
+* [Antonio's Nut House](http://www.yelp.ca/biz/antonios-nut-house-palo-alto) for a cheap bar with free peanuts
+* [Old Pro](http://www.oldpropa.com/) for a sports bar with a mechanical bull

 ##### Beaches
 * [Santa Cruz Boardwalk](http://www.beachboardwalk.com)
+There's a $7 bus from San Jose that takes ~50 minutes, but renting a car may be cheaper if you have a few people or don't feel like taking the Caltrain to San Jose.
+There can be some pretty good surfing here depending on the season, and there's a few places to rent equipment.
+Get lessons if it's your first time.

 #### Housing
 * Foster City - [Sand Cove Apartments](http://www.woodmontrentals.com/sand-cove-apartments)